streetturtle/streetturtle.github.io/_posts/2015-08-04-google-keep-in-awesome-wm.markdown

 - ubuntu
 ---

 Google keep is very useful in taking quick notes.
-Resently I've found out how to use is as a stand alone app in Awesome!
+Recently I've found out how to use is as a standalone app in Awesome!

-First step is quite easy: install Google Keep extension in Chrome, then go to apps, right click on it and press create shortcuts, in next window choose Desktop.
+First step is quite easy: install Google Keep extension in Chrome, then go to apps, right click on it and choose create shortcuts option, in next window choose Desktop.

 Done!
 But run apps using desktop entry from Awesome is not geeky at all :)